novoda/gradle-static-analysis-plugin/README.md

 }
 ```

-This will enable all the tools with their default settings.
+This will enable all the tools with their default settings and create `evaluateViolations` task.
+Running `./gradlew evaluateViolations` task will run all configured tools and print the reports to console.
 For more advanced configurations, please refer to the
 [advanced usage](docs/advanced-usage.md) and to the [supported tools](docs/supported-tools.md) pages.

 ## Sample app